LordGolias/antistasi/README.md

 Essentially, our code detects every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.
 This way, you only need to focus on adding vehicles, groups and units; the remaining is automatic.

-Everything related to the faction AAF is defined only in `templates/AAF.sqf`.

 # Replacing Worlds